MileHacker Logo

 Mohammadpur Rajshahi Division, Bangladesh Travel Guide

-The union is part of Puthia Upazila, located southeast of Rajshahi City.
+The union is part of Puthia Upazila, located to the southeast of Rajshahi City.
 This proximity means Mohammadpur, while rural, remains within reasonable reach of the divisional headquarters.
 The landscape here is a mosaic of green fields, dotted with small villages, meandering paths, and numerous ponds and canals integral to local life.

 Geographical Features